Socialsquare/Franklin/README.md

 in this case you don't need the `chromedriver` binary.

+### Running a single test
+A single test from the test suite can be run with a command like this:

+    python manage.py test global_change_lab.tests.SeleniumTestSuite.test_login

 Amazon S3
 ---------
 Global Change Lab uses Amazon S3 as backend image host (to save bandwidth costs).